 Do they once face the consequences of their acts?
 No. Because their money, social status and/or friends are always there to keep them out of real trouble.
 The Secret History could have been a critique of those wealthy young people who get away with everything all the time, but I feel like Donna Tartt was so enamored with her characters that she couldn’t imagine anything really bad happening to them.
 So it was easier to have them all (or should I say most of them) emerge with their reputation unscathed.
 I think that the fact that they were never found guilty is a real problem and that issues such as obsession and alcoholism were never treated is another problem.

 The Secret History might be aimed at an adult public who is supposed to have the tools to ponder the meaning of such a book, but I don’t think it’s necessarily right to constantly throw in the reader’s face that money and social status are the best problem solvers.
-I would have expected better from a book as highly rated as The Secret History.
+I expected better from a book as highly rated as The Secret History.

 “One likes to think there’s something in it, that old platitude amor vincit omnia.
 But if I’ve learned one thing in my short sad life, it is that that particular platitude is a lie.
 Love doesn’t conquer everything.
 And whoever thinks it does is a fool.”